Obsessive–compulsive spectrum: Tic disorders

 Tourette's syndrome is a neurological disorder characterized by recurrent involuntary movements (motor tics) and involuntary noises (vocal tics).
 The reason Tourette's syndrome and other tic disorders are being considered for placement in the obsessive compulsive spectrum is because of the phenomenology and co-morbidity of the disorders with obsessive compulsive disorder.
 Within the population of patients with OCD up to 40% have a history of a tic disorder and 60% of people with Tourette's syndrome have obsessions and/or compulsions.
-Plus 30% of people with Tourette's syndrome have clinically diagnosable OCD.
+Also, 30% of people with Tourette's syndrome have clinically diagnosable OCD.
 Course of illness is another factor that suggests correlation because it has been found that tics displayed in childhood are a predictor of obsessive and compulsive symptoms in late adolescence and early adulthood.
 However, the association of Tourette's and tic disorders with OCD is challenged by neuropsychology and pharmaceutical treatment.
 Whereas OCD is treated with SSRI, tics are treated with dopamine blockers and alpha-2 agonists.

 Trichotillomania

-Trichotillomania is an impulse control disorder which causes an individual to pull out their hair from various parts of their body without a purpose.
+Trichotillomania is a body-focused repetitive behavior disorder which causes an individual to pull out their hair from various parts of their body without a purpose.
 The cause for trichotillomania remains unknown.
 Like OCD, trichotillomania is not a nervous condition but stress can trigger this habit.
 For some people pulling their hair out of boredom is normal, but that is not the case for someone that is dealing with trichotillomania.
 Emotions do not affect the behavior but these behaviors are more prevalent in those with depression.
 Review articles recommend behavioral interventions such as habit reversal training and decoupling.